dabbu-knowledge-platform/cli/readme.md

 apk add --allow-untrusted ~/Downloads/dabbu-cli-linux-alpine-amd64.apk
 ```

 > Note: The --allow-untrusted flag is required as we do not sign the file as of now.
-If you do not feel comfortable using this flag, skip to the [Linux - Generic](#linux-generic) section ahead.
+If you do not feel comfortable using this flag, you may build the CLI from source.

-The CLI is installed, go ahead and type `dabbu-cli` and hit enter to run the CLI.
+Then run the CLI by typing `dabbu-cli` and hitting enter.

 ### Linux - Generic